Glossary of AgilityHealth® Terms

 A resource within AgilityHealth® that allows teams and individuals to leverage the results of their assessment.
 Participants can analyze their results to see where they are now, decide where they want to go and use multiple resources from the Growth Portal to highlight what they need to do to get there.
 This guidance includes best practices, improvement tips, helpful downloadable resources, videos focused on Agile concepts and strategies, as well as opportunities to request help from internal or external coaches.

 If a team has taken multiple assessments, you can see trends over time to gain additional insights.
-The Growth Item Journey tabs displays the average score for each dimension, sub-dimension and competency across all of the assessments completed within a selected time period.
+The Growth Item Journey tabs display the average score for each dimension, sub-dimension and competency across all assessments within a selected time period, using the end date of each assessment.